Estate Planning & Elder Law

 Due to both scientific and medical advances, society has been presented with a variety of Bioethical issues.
 Some of these advances have provided physicians with enhanced control over the time and death of their patient.
 A living will is not legal in Massachusetts, but this document addresses some of these many challenges that are posed in making end of life decisions when you, or your health care agent, are unable.

-Also known as your Last Will and Testament, this document is important to control who will receive your property, which property they will receive, and who will be in charge of not only gathering those assets but distributing them as well.
+Also known as your Last Will and Testament, this document is important to control who will receive your property and which property they will receive, and who will be in charge of not only gathering those assets but distributing them as well.